 My personal favorite is the Logitech R800.
-The first reason I like this clicker is that it has a timer.
+The first reason I like this clicker for presentations is that it has a timer.
 I can set it to a certain amount of time and it buzzes in my hand.
 No one else can see or feel that buzz – but I know that I’ve taken 20 minutes of 30 minute presentation or I’ve taken 4.5 minutes of my 5 minute presentation – and I better wrap it up.
 It’s a great warning to keep me from going over time and to make sure the information I need to convey comes out in the allotted time.

 Another feature I like about this clicker is that it has a laser.
 You may not have to point out anything on your slides, but it can be especially helpful with an appendix or a growth graph.
 This one is a green laser, which means it will work on an LCD screen.
 If you’re presenting to an audience on a TV screen instead of projection screen this one still works.
 A red pointer won’t work on an LCD screen.
 This laser can hit a pretty far distance compared to other clickers – which means it will work no matter how far you are from the screen.
 I find that really valuable.

 I’m not affiliated with Logitech but I’m a huge fan of this product.
 If you think you’ll be presenting a lot I recommend it.
 I’ve gotten cheaper clickers and they break easily and often.
 The worst thing that can happen is that your clicker breaks in the middle of the presentation.
 Not only are you left without a clicker and have to find another way to navigate between your slides – but you have a very disruptive distraction.
 Don’t put yourself through that.
 Get a good clicker and keep it with you whenever you plan to present.

 I hope this answered your question: “What is the best clicker for presentations?”